Program Outcomes

 What is the typical salary for a Medical Laboratory Technician?

-Starting salary varies with location and type of facility, however, the bureau of Labor Statistics lists the median range for Clinical Laboratory Technologists and Technicians as $60,780 per year.
+Starting salaries vary by location and facility type; however, the Bureau of Labor Statistics reports a median annual salary of $60,780 for Clinical Laboratory Technologists and Technicians.

 Where can I obtain employment?